rbergen/R136.NET/README.md

 Concerning the the game itself:
 * It has been converted from a purely C-like procedural implementation to an object-oriented one.
-* I've added a console ("shell") front-end to the game engine used by the web front-end, just for good measure (and yes, it does come with the ASCII art animation of the original C(++) console game!)
 * Much of it (including all visible texts) can now be configured through JSON files.
-* It's now available in English, too!
+* It's now available in English, too, and features on-the-spot language switching.